 Identification of effects will be by randomized controlled trial.
-The planned sample of 2,000 firms will be randomly assigned at the individual level into five experimental groups (each with 400 firms), stratified by induction workshop (denoted induction batch).
+The sample of 753 firms was randomly assigned at the individual level into five experimental groups (each with approximately 150 firms), stratified by induction workshop (denoted induction batch).

 After the recruitment and screening steps are completed, firms are randomized by induction batch (i.e., all firms enrolled on a given date in the same city).
 For example, the set of firms that attended the Lagos induction workshop on a particular date would form an induction batch.
 Firms, within the same batch, are then randomly assigned in equal proportions (subject to rounding) to the four treatment groups and a control group.2 Randomization is done in an office using a computer program (e.g., Stata).